 That’s not to say that all cremation methods are completely safe for the environment.
 A recent method of cremation such as alkaline hydrolysis is a water-based chemical resolving process that can harm the environment.

 Perhaps the most important factor to consider when choosing between burial and cremation is where people want their remains to be kept.
 In burial, people have the ability to choose a graveyard that is near to their family and loved ones, so that they can be buried adjacent to their family.
 On the other hand, with cremation, people can opt for a number of options to have their ashes spread in a place that has important sentimental value to them.
 They can also have their ashes contained in an urn.
-This way their ashes can move with their family or even contained in jewelry, enabling their loved ones to have them close to their hearts at all times.
+This way their ashes can move with their family, or even be incorporated into objects such as jewelry, enabling their loved ones to have them close to their hearts at all times.

-Burial or cremation – however you want your body to be finally disposed of, you must first let your loved ones know in writing to ensure your wishes are met.
-Remember that it is a very personal decision and should only be resolved with consideration.
+Burial or cremation?
+However you want your body to be finally disposed of, you must first let your loved ones know in writing to ensure your wishes are met.
+Remember that it is a very personal decision and should only be resolved with careful consideration.

-If you or a loved one has chosen cremation, Rest Ashured is available to talk with you about the final step.
+If you or a loved one has chosen cremation, Rest Ashured is available to talk with you about the final steps.